ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Design

 \subsection{Constraint Extraction}

 The extraction phase transforms unstructured Markdown into a set of refined, standalone constraints.
 This is challenging because Agent Instructions are written for human readers who naturally understand context and scope from document structure.

-\paragraph{The Challenge of Lexical Scope.} Simple approaches to Agent Instruction segmentation fail to preserve \emph{lexical scope}.
-Consider the following excerpt:

-The instruction ``Use pytest'' appears as a standalone bullet, but its meaning depends on its hierarchical context and applies to \emph{Backend Testing}, not to the entire project or to Database operations.
-If we extract this constraint without its context, we might incorrectly enforce pytest usage for frontend code or database migrations.
+Simple approaches to segmentation fail to preserve \emph{lexical scope}.
+Consider an excerpt where ``Use pytest'' appears under the headers ``Backend'' and ``Testing''.
+The instruction's meaning depends on its hierarchical context as it applies to \emph{Backend Testing}, not to the entire project or to Database operations.
+Extracting this constraint without its context could incorrectly enforce pytest usage for frontend code or database migrations.